phreeza/manuscript_axon_potentials/doc/manuscript.md

 signature of the activity pulse.
 The contours show the typical double-lobe of a dipole.
 The waveforms, recorded at the locations of the colored dots in **A** and shown in **B**, also show a polarity reversal.
-The most salient locations are highlighted with the gray box.
+The most salient locations are highlighted with the red box.
 The transition ocurrs by inverting the envelope with aproximately constant phase, not by a shifting of phase with constant envelope. **C** shows the progression of the maximum amplitude with depth (red line).
 It closely follows the local density of bifurcations and